alextesy/alexstocks/docs/deployment.md

-# Market Pulse - EC2 Deployment Guide
+# AlexStocks - EC2 Deployment Guide

-This document provides a complete guide for deploying Market Pulse to AWS EC2 with a custom domain.
+This document provides a complete guide for deploying AlexStocks to AWS EC2 with a custom domain.

 ## Table of Contents